tenjin/tenjin-ios-sdk/README.md

 # <a id="custom-events"></a>Custom Events

 **IMPORTANT: DO NOT SEND CUSTOM EVENTS BEFORE THE CONNECT/INITIALIZATION** event (above).
-The initialization must come before any custom events are sent.
+The initialization must come before sending any custom events.

 **IMPORTANT: Limit custom event names to less than 80 characters.
 Do not exceed 500 unique custom event names.**